 Here are the details and some of my best front porch brick painting tips.

 What color paint did you use?

-We used Cityscape SW 7067.
+When painting the brick floor outside, we used Cityscape SW 7067.
 I actually love that entire paint strip.
 I also looked at Grizzle Gray SW 7069 and Peppercorn SW 7674, but Cityscape was the perfect light gray to go with the paint color on the house, Rushing River SW 7746, which you may recall we painted a couple years ago with Sherwin-Williams Emerald Exterior Acrylic Latex Paint.

 Did you use a primer?

 No. We just applied the paint directly to the brick.

 The Porch & Floor enamel comes in a Satin sheen and is tintable to many colors.
 I love the Satin because wanted to create the appearance of brick which isn’t glossy.

 What prep did you do to get ready to paint brick steps?